theCapypara/riptide-docs/source/user_docs/configuration.rst

 Initial configuration
 ~~~~~~~~~~~~~~~~~~~~~

-Create your system configuration file using ``riptide config-edit-user``.
+If you haven't it done yet, create your system configuration file using ``riptide config-edit-user``.
 This will open an editor.

-Leave everything on default for now, individual settings will be explained below.

-After creating the configuration file using this command, Riptide CLI is now ready to use!
+After creating the configuration file using this command, Riptide CLI is ready to use.
-Continue to the next chapters to learn how to use it with a project and how to setup the Proxy Server.

 Proxy server configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The configuration for the Proxy Server is described in the chapter `Proxy Server Setup <5_proxy.html>`_.
+The configuration for the Proxy Server is described in the chapter :doc:`proxy`.

 Repository configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The ``repos`` key contains a list of repositories, that are used by Riptide to look up components of projects.

 By default the community repository is the only repository in this list.
-Please see `Using Repositories <repos.html>`_ for more info.
+Please see :doc:`repos`` for more info.

 Engine configuration
 ~~~~~~~~~~~~~~~~~~~~